Tsai Ing-wen: First term: 2008–2012

 Tsai as the leader of the DPP participated in a rally hosted by the DPP in 2008.

 Tsai took office on 20 May 2008, the same day Ma Ying-jeou was inaugurated as president.
 She said that DPP would work to deepen the Taiwanese localization movement while defending social justice.
 She criticized Ma for mentioning closer Cross-Strait relations but nothing about Taiwan's sovereignty and national security.

-Tsai questioned Ma's stance on Taiwan's sovereign status.
-Ma emphasized the importance of the so-called 1992 Consensus and called Tsai a Taiwan independence extremist.
-Tsai criticized Ma's government for not answering her question and labeling others.

-After former President Chen Shui-bian's acknowledgment of transferring past campaign funds overseas, Tsai apologized to the public and also said that the DPP would not try to cover up for Chen's alleged misdeeds.
-The Clean Government Commission was set up to investigate corruption within the DPP.

 On 25 April 2010, Tsai participated in a televised debate against President and Kuomintang chairman Ma Ying-jeou over a proposed trade agreement, the Economic Cooperation Framework Agreement (ECFA); while President Ma believed ECFA would increase Taiwanese exports to mainland China and lower unemployment rates, Tsai said it "will force Taiwan to open up for cheap Chinese exports eventually" and certain domestic industries will be harmed by the mainland trade invasion.
 Tsai also said that the pact "will make Taiwan lose its independence in cross-strait relations and become a Chinese parasite" and that Taiwan should negotiate with China under the multilateral-framework World Trade Organization, which would offer more trade protections and emphasize Taiwan's distinct status.

 Under Tsai's leadership, along with some of KMT's unpopular policies, the DPP regained momentum in elections of 2009, after major defeats from 2006 to 2008.
 In 2010, she was re-elected as the chair of the DPP.

-Tsai made a controversial statement in May 2010 claiming that the Republic of China was a "government-in-exile" non-native to Taiwan; however on 8 October 2011, two days prior to the 100-year anniversary celebrations of the Double Ten Day, Tsai changed her statement, stating that "The ROC is Taiwan, Taiwan is the ROC, and the current ROC government is no longer ruled by a non-native political power".

 Tsai resigned as chair of the DPP after losing her 2012 presidential election bid to incumbent Ma Ying-jeou.